-The impurities in the water causes corrosion and provides circuit paths for the electricity which were not in the phone's operating design and could damage the components.
+The water (especially salt water) causes corrosion and provides circuit paths for the electricity which were not in the camera's operating design and could damage the components.

-First do not turn on your phone and then you need to remove the battery as soon as possible from the phone to minimize any further damage.
+First do not turn on your camera and then you need to with the camera turned off, remove the battery as soon as possible from the camera to minimize further damage.''

-Then you need to dis-assemble the rest of the phone and clean all the affected parts using Isopropyl Alcohol 90%+ (available from electronics parts stores) to remove all traces of corrosion and water.
-Do not use "rubbing alcohol" as in some cases this is only 70% IPA or less, can contain scents and is not as effective.
-If you do check the label to verify the amount of IPA
+Then you need to dis-assemble the rest of the camera and clean all the affected parts using Isopropyl Alcohol 90%+ (available at most pharmacies), to remove all traces of corrosion and water.
+Do not use "rubbing alcohol" as in some cases this is sometimes only 70% IPA or less, can contain scents and is not as effective.
+If you do check the label to verify the amount IPA

-Here is a ink that describes the process.
+Here is a link that describes the process.

 Electronics Water Damage